YunoHost/doc/howtohostyourself.md

-# How to host yourself ?
+# How to host yourself?

 You can host yourself at home (on a small computer), or on a remote server.
 Each solution has their pros and cons: